Samsung/tizen-docs/docs/application/dotnet/guides/nui/Palette.md

 # Palette

-The palette APIs is a support library that extracts prominent colors from images to help you create visually engaging apps.
+The palette APIs is a support that extracts prominent colors from images to help you create visually engaging apps.

 You can use the palette APIs to design layout themes and apply custom colors to visual elements in your app.
 For example, you can use a palette to create a color-coordinated title card for a song based on its album cover or to adjust an app’s toolbar color when its background image changes.